-A company wants to issue a bond that is redeemable in four years for its par value or face value of $100, and wants to pay an annual coupon of 5% on the par value.
+A company wants to issue a bond that is redeemable in four years for its nominal value or face value of $100, and wants to pay an annual coupon of 5% on the nominal value.
 Estimate the price at which the bond should be issued.

 The annual spot yield curve for a bond of this risk class is as follows:

 The four-year bond pays the following stream of income:

 This can be simplified into four separate bonds with the following payment structure:

 Bond 4 $105

 Each annual payment is a single payment in that particular year, much like a zero-coupon bond, and its present value can be determined by discounting each cash flow by the relevant yield curve rate, as follows:

 The sum of these flows is the price at which the bond can be issued, $98.57.